A family of non-collapsed steady Ricci solitons in even dimensions greater or equal to four: Abstract

 \section{Abstract}

-We construct a family of non-collapsed, non-Kähler, non-Einstein steady Ricci solitons in even dimensions greater or equal to four.
-These solitons exist on complex line bundles over Kähler-Einstein manifolds of positive scalar curvature.
-They include a four-dimensional $U(2)$-invariant, non-collapsed Riemannian steady soliton on each of the line bundles $O(k)$, $k>2$, of $\mathbb{C}P^1$.
-Finally, we find Taub-Nut like Ricci solitons and demonstrate a new proof for the existence of the Bryant soliton.
+We construct a family of non-collapsed, non-K\"ahler, non-Einstein steady gradient Ricci solitons in even dimensions greater or equal to four.
+These solitons are diffeomorphic to the total space of certain complex line bundles over K\"ahler-Einstein manifolds of positive scalar curvature.
+In four-dimensions this leads to a family of $U(2)$-invariant non-collapsed steady gradient Ricci solitons on the total spaces of the line bundles $O(-k)$, $k \geq 3$, over $\mathbb{C}P^1$.
+As a byproduct of our methods we also construct Taub-Nut like Ricci solitons and demonstrate a new proof for the existence of the Bryant soliton in the final part of our paper.